eunjisong/genesis-eunjisong/README.md

 For the Genesis Interview Assignment, I build a simple React app using react-table library to display data that are being rendered, sorted, and filtered on the page.

+Please note that all codes are located at src/App.js

 # Steps
 1. Clone the repository on your local machine
 ```